laravel/docs/errors.md

 <a name="the-report-helper"></a>
 #### The `report` Helper

 Sometimes you may need to report an exception but continue handling the current request.
-The `report` helper function allows you to quickly report an exception via the exception handler without rendering an error page to the user:
+The `report` helper function allows you to quickly report an exception without rendering an error page to the user:

     public function isValid(string $value): bool
     {